 Sexual assault is a devastating crime that can happen to anyone -- regardless of race, age, gender, religion or sexuality.
 The critical element of sexual assault is that someone is being touched in a sexual way without his or her consent.
-If you or someone you love needs help, please do not hesitate to call us at 724-836-1122 or 1-888-832-2272.
+If you or someone you love needs help, please do not hesitate to call us at 1-888-832-2272.

 "Sexual assault" refers to a wide variety of behavior including rape, incest, child sexual assault, date and acquaintance rape, statutory rape, marital or partner rape, sexual exploitation, sexual contact, sexual harassment, exposure, and voyeurism.
 The perpetrator can be a total stranger, an intimate partner, an acquaintance, or a family member.

 Sexual violence can happen to anyone — regardless of gender, race, age, socio-economic status, or religion.
 Victims of sexual assault include infants, people in their eighties, people of color, lesbians/gays, disabled individuals, women, men, and children.
 It is estimated that one in four girls and one in six boys will be sexually assaulted by the age of 18.

 Despite the vast amount of information that is available concerning sexual assault, myths surrounding rape and other forms of sexual violence continue to survive in our culture.
 Sometimes, these myths serve a special social purpose – belief that rape only happens to certain types of people or in certain types of situations may provide a sense of security.
 People want to believe that they live in a safe world and that they are not vulnerable to rape.
 However, myths prevent a true understanding of the realities of rape and sexual assault and may increase vulnerability instead of safety.